Italy Influences Figure Drawings

 I only recently realized that these figure drawings also bear the influence of my time in Italy.
 The drawings of Renaissance and Baroque artists Giovanni Battista Tiepolo, Luca Cambiaso, Raphael, Michelangelo, and of course Rembrandt (he wasn’t Italian but his works are found all over Europe) all use expressive line and quick washes of ink to convey emotional power and drama.
 Although master drawings are difficult to find and display, I know that in my time in Italy I was able to see many.

-Traditional Drawing Materials
+Traditional Drawing Materials from Italy

 During that time in Italy I discovered that simply by using the traditional materials of a nib pen and a bottle of ink, I could create calligraphic lines similar to those of the old masters.
 I was immediately hooked.
 At lunch one day a visiting professor told me about a local antique store where he had bought some pen nibs.
 I went back with him to the antique store – whether it was to help translate or because I knew I wanted to buy some too I can’t remember, but I still use the nibs I bought that day more than fifteen years ago!